Logeshvarman/Virt-HR/README.md

 ## No Role

 A user having a account can send he admins his/her profile and chat with them as well.
-He can request for any role employee or organization.
+He/she can request for any role candidate or organization.

 ## Admin